The Value of Nanny Care

 With nanny care the activities and routines can be catered to suit a child’s interests, developmental stage, and learning style.
 They can focus on the children’s emotional needs, help them learn vital life skills, and create educational experiences through play.
 Nannies can allow children the freedom and safety of being in their own home environment.
 This is where children are often most relaxed, unlocking a higher level of focus and creativity.
 This also provides the flexibility for neighbourhood walks, and activities in the community, giving children a change of scenery, fresh air, and exercise.

-Nannies typically care for just the one family during each shift, whether they work full-time with one family or have a roster of several part-time roles.
+Nanny care is typically provided for just the one family per shift, whether the nanny works full-time with one family or has a roster of several part-time roles.
 This means they are usually better able to focus on the needs of individual children compared to educators who have a large group of children to care for at one time.
 Nannies can cater the activities and routines to suit a child’s interests, developmental stage, and learning styles.
 They can focus on the children’s emotional needs, help them learn vital life skills, and create educational experiences through play.
 What about social needs?
 Nannies organise playdates, and attend classes and activities to facilitate social experiences.

 In addition to meeting the children’s direct needs, nannies help parents immensely by taking care of other child-related tasks.
 Responsibilities such as children’s laundry, meal prep, and tidying/cleaning of toys are all things that fall under standard nanny duties.
 When using childcare or after school care, parents may need to rush children home at the end of a long day and make a meal.
 Bedtime routine may be rushed with children who are potentially overtired and overstimulated.
 Parents then need to spend precious time in the evening or on weekends taking care of basic household chores.